nilsmehlhorn/blog/posts/observe-directive/index.md

 Eventually we're subscribing to the underlying observable and anytime a new value comes trough we'll update the view by first clearing it and then creating an embedded view based on our template with a context containing the value.
 Lastly we'll notify the change detector with `markForCheck()` to support `OnPush` detection.

-When an error occurs we'll do almost the same thing just with the template for displaying errors and just with support for an implicit input variable - provided there is an error template available.
+When an error occurs we'll do almost the same thing just with the template for displaying errors and only with support for an implicit input variable - provided there is an error template available.

 ## Conclusion